b4shfire/stegcrack/README.md

 This metadata can be used to determine whether or not each seed has been used to hide data.
 For example, the first 3 bytes embedded are always 0x73 0x68 0x8d (very nearly the ascii string "shm" - StegHide Magic).
 If a given seed does not generate these bytes, it can be discarded as it has definitely not been used to hide data.
 This continues until either all seeds are discarded, or a valid seed is found.
 A valid seed indicates hidden data.

 By default, Steghide encrypts data using the full password before embedding.
-This means that in most cases, this script will only be able to extract this encrypted data.
-However, if encryption was disabled during embedding, this script can fully extract the hidden data in plain text.
+This means that in most cases, Stegcrack will only be able to extract this encrypted data.
+However, if encryption was disabled during embedding, Stegcrack can fully extract the hidden data in plain text.